-To mark the completion of restoration work on the Fountain of Neptune, the Fondazione Carisbo and Genus Bononiae are proud to present an exhibition entitled "Fountain of Neptune: the architect of waters.
-Bologna, water for the city from Middle Ages to Renaissance", curated by Francesco Ceccarelli and Emanuela Ferretti, in the Oratory and Museum of Santa Maria della Vita, from March 16 to June 10, 2018.
+To mark the completion of the restoration work on the Fountain of Neptune, Fondazione Carisbo and Genus Bononiae are proud to present an exhibition titled "Fountain of Neptune: the architect of waters.
+Bologna, water for the city from Middle Ages to Renaissance", curated by Francesco Ceccarelli and Emanuela Ferretti.

 from Tuesday to Sunday 10 am - 7 pm.
 Closed on Monday